Preservation Ohio has issued its annual Call for Nominations for its list of Ohio’s Most Endangered Historic Sites.

 In each case, the property is reviewed for both its value to local, regional, state or federal history, and the nature of the threat involved.
 Special attention is paid to those sites facing a threat which typifies one facing many of Ohio’s historic resources.
 Several of the properties have been preserved through increased public attention and funding, including the Frank Lloyd Wright-designed Westcott House in Springfield, the Athenaeums/Masonic Temple Building in downtown Columbus, and the Anthony Wayne Hotel in Hamilton (pictured).

 The Ohio’s Most Endangered Historic Sites list was started in 1993, and Richland County has been represented in past years.
+The 2022 list included The Historic Resources of Park Avenue West, which has been re-nominated this year.

 You are invited to consider a nomination.
 The nomination process is an online, easy-to-complete affair.
 A form and additional information, including lists from past years, can be found here.